tldr-pages/tldr/pages/linux/pacman-query.md

 `pacman --query --list {{package_name}}`

-- List orphan packages (installed as dependency not required by any):
+- List orphan packages (installed as dependencies but not required by any package):

 `pacman --query --unrequired --deps --quiet`